4gshin/4gshin/README.md

 ### 🧑‍💻 About Me

 - 🎓 Student at **Ostim Technical University**
-- 💻 Currently working on my personal website: [agshin.xyz](https://agshin.xyz)
+- 💻 Currently building [agshin.xyz](https://agshin.xyz) — stay tuned!:
-- 🌱 Learning web development and Python automation
+- 🌱 Leveling up in web, software, and Python development
 - ☕ I'm powered by cars and coffee.
 - 📍 Based in Ankara, from Baku 🇦🇿